Best of the Best 2013

+Our experts highlight the things to come in super, managed funds, ETFs, property and banking.
 All in all it looks as though 2013 will present some good investment opportunities.
 To take advantgage of the things to come, you'll need the right investment vehicles.
 Which is what Best of the Best is all about.
 A good product means value for money.

 But don't just take our word for it.
 It's important that you agree too - so you'll find the methodology for each of the awards next to the tables in our Best of the Best issue.
 It's this transparency that we hope helps you determine what products are right for you.

 With thousands of products from hundreds of different institutions, Money - with the assistance of our research partners - has identified 103 gold winners.